 Will the contents of my caravan be covered in winter?

 Our caravan insurance covers your caravan equipment and personal belongings if it’s kept in the caravan when stored at home or at a storage site.
 However, you must take steps to safeguard your property, so it’s recommended you remove any valuable items such as TVs and caravanning gear from your tourer if you’re leaving it unattended for a number of months.

 And to prevent damp it’s a good idea to empty lockers so the air can circulate around your ‘van during the winter months if it’s not in use and to either remove your seat cushions or stack them on their sides away from the walls of the caravan.

 If you’re still using your caravan in winter, also take care with your awning.
 Whilst we do cover storm damage to your caravan awning, they’re extremely susceptible to high winds and should be taken down if severe weather is forecast or if conditions become noticeably windy.
 If your caravan is to be left unattended for any sustained length of time then we would also recommend you take down your awning.

-If you do need to make a caravan insurance claim this winter, our award winning Claims Liaison Team is on hand to help.
-Plus, here are our claims helplines and handy tips page for making a touring caravan insurance claim.
+If you do need to make a caravan insurance claim this winter, please visit our claims helplines and handy tips page for making a touring caravan insurance claim.

 And if you’re unfortunate enough to suffer a theft, report it to the police, your caravan insurance provider, and the CRiS registration scheme as soon as possible.

 We’d welcome any other ideas from our readers on how they protect their caravans throughout winter.
 Please add your comments below.